emre/lightsteem/docs/gettingstarted.rst

    :param read_timeout: Integer.
 Read timeout for nodes.
 (Default: 30 seconds.)
    :param loglevel: Integer.
 (Ex: logging.DEBUG)
    :param chain: String.
 The blockhain we're working with.
 (Default: STEEM)

+See :doc:`/broadcasting` to find out how to broadcast transactions into the blockchain.